Mikhail Kudryavtsev: World War II

-During the second world war, Kudryavtsev had served in the Soviet Military.
+During the second world war, Kudryavtsev served in the Soviet Military.
 From 1 July 1941, he worked as a topographer, and from February 1942, as a senior topographer on the Leningrad Front.
 From February to December 1942, he served as the platoon commander and deputy battery commander in the Red Army.
 He also headed the divisions of the Red Army at the Volkhov Front.
 After December 1942, he resumed his services as a topographer.
 Between December 1942 and September 1945, he was the head of the topographic services, first on the Volkhov front, and later on the second and the first Ukrainian fronts.
 From September to December 1945, he taught topography to the infantry officers in Lviv (Ukraine).
-The Soviet military units had benefited in some of their onerous combat tasks from his knowledge as a topographer.
-He had also been the chief of the "military topographic administration" and served as a Lieutenant–general in the "technical forces" of the USSR.
+The Soviet military units benefited in some of their onerous combat tasks from his knowledge as a topographer.
+He also was the chief of the "military topographic administration" and served as a Lieutenant–general in the "technical forces" of the USSR.

 He was awarded the Order of the Red Star "for the defense of Leningrad".
 He also received the Medal "For the Victory over Germany in the Great Patriotic War 1941–1945".
 During his service years in the Soviet Military, he visited Romania, Poland, Germany, and Czechoslovakia.